MiczFlor/RPi-Jukebox-RFID/README.md

 * Preperation for Text-to-Speech + Read My IP as a first example
 * Bugfixes for Install Script

-Over the last few months, a few Phoniebox fans started to think about a potential future of the Jukebox code.
-Version 2 is mature and works well but doesn't scale enough for future development.
-It's the mix of Shell, Python and PHP.
-The goal was to tidy up the codebase, focus on a single programming language for the core (Python), establish a solid plugin system and build a responsive web client.
+The goal for Version 3 was to tidy up the codebase, focus on a single programming language for the core (Python), establish a solid plugin system and build a responsive web client.
 [Read on here if you want to learn about more reasons](https://rpi-jukebox-rfid.readthedocs.io/en/latest/).

-### 👋 Looking for adopters, testers and contributors
+#### 👋 Looking for adopters, testers and contributors

 If you want to test or help develop this new version called `future3`, let us know what you think about the new architecture, the new web application and help us find bugs (or fix them proactively).

 While Version 3 is still under development, it is becoming a lot more stable!
-Although only some of the features from version 2.x have been ported to version 3 so far.
+Although not all of the features from version 2.x have been ported to version 3 so far.

 If you seek the adventure, your support will be more then welcome.
 Before contributing, check out the following references.